alancrawford/alancrawford.github.io/_pages/Research.md

 permalink: /Research/
 ---

-## Working Papers
+## Job Market Paper

-#### **Dynamic demand for storable goods**
+#### **Dynamic demand estiamtion for storable goods**

 This paper develops a dynamic discrete-continuous demand model for storable goods - a class of goods that account for a large fraction of grocery expenditures.
-To estimate and solve the dynamic demand model, we use techniques from: (i) Approximate Dynamic Programming (ADP), (ii) large scale dynamic programming in economics, (iii) machine learning, and (iv) statistical computing.
+To estimate and solve the dynamic demand model, we use techniques from: (i) Approximate Dynamic Programming, (ii) large scale dynamic programming in economics, (iii) machine learning, and (iv) statistical computing.
 The benefits of this approach are three-fold.
-First, the dynamic demand model is compatible high-dimensional choice sets.
+First, the dynamic demand model relaxes assumptions of existing models while retaining computational feasibility.
 Second, it can capture rich inter- and intra-temporal substitution patterns.
-Third, the dimension reduction strategies do not rely on the idiosyncratic features of the industry being studied.
-As a result, it can be estimated for any storable good industry.
+Third, it can incorporate high-dimensional choice sets.
+As a result, the model is easily adapted to other storable good industries - widening the applicability of this class of demand models.
 In this paper we apply the model to the UK laundry detergent sector using household level purchase data.

+## Working Papers

+#### **Approximating demand dynamics in antitrust policy**

+The use of accounting margins in empirical analysis in antitrust policy is rising due to the increasing popularity of merger screening tools.
+This paper shows how these margins can be combined with static demand estimation to approximate the long-run dynamic diversion ratios used for policy analysis.
+Beneficially, the severe bias associated with diversion ratios from a static model are reduced with minimal additional implementation costs.
+To illustrate this method, I assess whether anti-competitive conduct in mainland Europe laundry detergent industry had any spillover effects on the UK laundry detergent market.

 ## Work in Progress